HoangNguyen55/A.I.D.A/docs/STYLE.md

         return f"{a} {b}"
 ```

-### Docstrings
-Use docstring to document your functions: https://peps.python.org/pep-0257/

 ### Use logging instead of print

 Using logging statements will make it a whole lot easier to debug when something go wrong.